vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 69. What is CoreData?

 ### Answer:
-CoreData is a framework
-used to store and manage local data
-in iOS applications.
+CoreData is a framework used to store and manage local data in iOS applications.

 It is not just a database —
-it is an object graph and persistence framework.
+It is an object graph and persistence framework.

 Features:
 - Data persistence